Procedures of the Supreme Court of the United States: Reporting and citation of cases

 Supreme Court decisions are typically cited as in the following example: "Roe v.
 Wade, 410 U.S. 113 (1973)."
 The court citation consists of the names of the opposing parties; the volume number; "U.S." (signifying United States Reports, the official reporter of Supreme Court decisions); the page number on which the decision begins; and the year in which the case was decided.
 The names of the opposing parties are listed in the format "Petitioner v.
 Respondent" or "Appellant v.
 Appellee."
 The Reporter of Decisions is responsible for publication of the Court's rulings.
 Two other widely used citation formats exist: the Supreme Court Reporter and the Lawyers' Edition, corresponding to two privately published collections of decisions.
 Citations to cases in the Supreme Court Reporter would be structured as follows: Snowden v.
 Hughes, 64 S. Ct.
 397 (1944).
 Citations to cases in the Lawyers' Edition would be as follows: Snowden v.
 Hughes, 88 L. Ed.
 497 (1944).
 Judicial opinions often use the citation from all three sources (the United States Reports, Supreme Court Reporter, and Lawyers' Edition), as seen here: Martin v.
 Texas, 200 U.S. 316, 26 S. Ct.
 338, 50 L. Ed.
 497 (1906).
 Since the 1930s, prior to publication of the decisions in these reporters, they are available from the United States Law Week (U.S.L.W.).
 In more recent years, opinions have been available electronically soon after they appeared on commercial sites such as Lexis or Westlaw, on Internet sites such as FindLaw and on the Court's own website.

 The Reporter of Decisions is the court official responsible for the publication of the Court's opinions and orders.
-The post is currently vacant, following the retirement of Christine Luchok Fallon.
+The post is currently held by Rebecca Anne Womeldorf since her appointment in December 2020.

 Decisions of the Supreme Court are precedents that bind all lower courts, both federal and state.
 The Supreme Court generally respects its own precedents, but has in some cases overturned them.